Albert Lee: Early career

 Lee was with a variety of bands from 1959 onwards, playing mostly R&B, country music and rock and roll.
 He was accompanying Richard Kneller (Dickie Pride) in the Castle Pub in Tooting the night Russ Conway saw him perform there, two weeks before taking Larry Parnes to see Pride.

 His early guitar influences included, in addition to Buddy Holly, Cliff Gallup, Grady Martin, the Everly Brothers, Scotty Moore, James Burton and Jerry Reed.
 Lee first experienced commercial success as the lead guitarist with Chris Farlowe and the Thunderbirds.
 Lee says that he enjoyed playing the Stax-type material, but he really wanted to play country music.
 Consequently, he left Farlowe and the Thunderbirds in 1968.

 During his time playing with Heads Hands & Feet, Lee became a "guitar hero", playing his Fender Telecaster at breakneck speed.
 Heads Hands & Feet became a popular live band in the UK, making appearances on The Old Grey Whistle Test and also in Europe, where they appeared on the German music programme Beat-Club.
-In October 1969 Country Fever, an RCA package, toured six countries in eleven days, starting at the Nashville Room with the London band the Kingpins.
+In October 1969, 'Country Fever', an RCA package, toured six countries in eleven days, starting at the Nashville Room with the London band, the Kingpins.

 International success

 In 1971, Lee performed with Deep Purple's keyboard player Jon Lord on the studio recording of Lord's Gemini Suite.
 That opus was a follow-up to Deep Purple's Concerto for Group and Orchestra.
 Ritchie Blackmore had played guitar at the first live performance of the Gemini Suite in September 1970, but declined the invitation to appear on the studio version, which led to the involvement of Lee.
 Other performers were Yvonne Elliman, Ian Paice, Roger Glover, Tony Ashton and the London Symphony Orchestra conducted by Sir Malcolm Arnold.

 Lee left for Los Angeles in 1974 and, through his friend bassist Ric Grech (of Blind Faith), did some session work on three albums with the Crickets who also at the time included Sonny Curtis and Jerry Allison.
 One of these releases is titled A Long Way From Lubbock.
 Lee also received many other offers of session work.
 In 1976, he was asked to join Emmylou Harris's Hot Band, replacing one of his heroes, James Burton, who was returning to perform with Elvis Presley.
 The Hot Band featured other musicians including Ricky Skaggs and Rodney Crowell.
 Starting in 1978, Lee worked for five years with Eric Clapton, which included playing and singing for a live concert recording at the Budokan in Japan.

-Lee was responsible for the Everly Brothers' 1983 reunion concert and was its musical director.
+Lee was one of the instigators of the Everly Brothers' 1983 reunion concert in which he played and was its musical director.
 He played regularly with the Everlys for over twenty years.